tom-wilmott/PowerBI-Projects/FC 25 League Dashboard/README.md

 ![FC 25 League Dashboard Page 1](https://github.com/user-attachments/assets/ac2b7064-e615-42a6-acc1-229283a0d221)

 This is your mission control for exploring how the top 10 leagues compare.
-It showcases key KPIs like average overall, average value, and top leagues for growth potential to give you a quick understanding of what's happening in each league at a glance.
+It showcases key KPIs like Average Overall, Average Player Value, and top leagues for Growth Potential to give you a quick understanding of what's happening in each league at a glance.

 ### Page 2: League Drill Through

  ![FC 25 League Dashboard Page 2](https://github.com/user-attachments/assets/ca5915ae-097d-47b8-837d-9f312655ca87)

 This is the deep-dive page.
-From the main dashboard, you can drill through to this view to get specific details for a single league, including club stats, salary range, overall by position, and a global map of player nationalities.
+From the main dashboard, you can drill through to this view to get specific details for a single league, including club stats, salary ranges, overall by position, and a global map of player nationalities.

 ---